smartlabsAT/claude-playwright/docs/INTELLIGENT_TESTING.md

 ## 🎯 Overview

-The Claude Playwright Toolkit now features a revolutionary **intelligent test management system** that automatically saves, rediscovers, and adapts tests to new contexts.
-This system leverages AI-powered pattern recognition and an advanced cache architecture for maximum efficiency.
+The Claude Playwright Toolkit features an intelligent test management system that automatically saves, rediscovers, and adapts tests to new contexts.
+This system uses AI-powered pattern recognition and an advanced cache architecture.

 ## 🚀 Key Features

-### ✨ **AI-Powered Test Intelligence**
+### AI-Powered Test Intelligence
 - **Smart Pattern Recognition** - Automatic detection of recurring test patterns
 - **Intelligent Search** - Semantic search for similar tests based on intent
 - **Auto-Adaptation** - Tests automatically adapt to new URLs and contexts
 - **Learning System** - System learns from successful test executions

-### 🎯 **Zero-Overhead Workflow**
+### Zero-Overhead Workflow
 - Tests are automatically learned during normal work
 - No manual test scripts required anymore
 - Intelligent suggestions based on current activity